Kris-0605/fernet-files/README.md

 #### method `fernet_files.FernetFile.seekable(self) -> bool`

 Returns if the file is seekable or not.
 Will return `True` unless the file is closed.
 FernetFile only supports seekable files.

+#### property int `fernet_files.FernetFile.chunksize`

+Returns the chunksize of the file.
+Read-only.
+When opening a file, will attempt to get the value in the following order:
+- Try and read the value from the metadata if it exists, or
+- Use the value that the user has supplied, or
+- Use the default value

 ### Misc